zendframework/zendframework/README.md

 Additional updates that may affect existing applications include:

+- [#5901](https://github.com/zendframework/zf2/pull/5901) adds a new interface,
+  `Zend\Authentication\AuthenticationServiceInterface`.
+You can not type-hint against this instead of `Zend\Authentication\AuthenticationService`.

 - [#5885](https://github.com/zendframework/zf2/pull/5885) adds the ability to
   specify the Locale via a route match parameter, and have it apply to the composed translator in the router, if any.